-Concentrations of TOC (Fig. 23) and TON (Appendix) are remarkably similar in pattern of distribution across the South Florida coastal hydroscape.
+Concentrations of TOC (Fig. 33) and TON (Fig. 34) are remarkably similar in pattern of distribution across the South Florida coastal hydroscape.
 The decreasing gradient from west coast to Tortugas was very similar to that of TP.
-A steep gradient with distance from land was also observed in Biscayne Bay.
-Both these gradients were most probably due to terrestrial loading.
+This gradient weas most probably due to terrestrial loading.
 On the west coast, the source of TOC and TON was from the mangrove forests.
 Our data from this area shows that concentrations of TOC and TON increased from Everglades headwaters through the mangrove zone and then decrease with distance offshore.
 In Biscayne Bay, much of the TOC and TON is from agricultural land use.
-The high concentrations of TOC and TON found in Florida Bay were due to a combination of terrestrial loading (Boyer and Jones, 1999), in situ production by seagrass and phytoplankton, and evaporative concentration (Fourqurean et al. 1993, Boyer et al. 1997).
+The high concentrations of TOC and TON in Florida Bay were due to a combination of terrestrial loading (Boyer and Jones, 1999), in situ production by seagrass and phytoplankton, and evaporative concentration (Fourqurean et al. 1993, Boyer et al. 1997).